Thursday, December 11, 2008

 Female Genital Mutiliation

-4. Type IV: "Is all other harmful procedures to the female genitalia for non-medical purposes: pricking, piercing, incising, scraping and cauterization.
+are done this way.
+This procedure removes lots of tissue and leaves the labia majora held together by thorns and stitches.
+In the bush the procedure is normally done by a midwife and no anesthesia is issued. " Also known as Infibulation.4.
+Type IV: "Is all other harmful procedures to the female genitalia for non-medical purposes: pricking, piercing, incising, scraping and cauterization.
 These methods are primarily found in isolated ethnic groups. "

 Monday, October 13, 2008